Lajja (film): Awards and nominations

-Reviews
+Reception

-The film received mixed reviews, however the performances from the lead actors were highly praised.
+The film received mixed reviews; however, the performances from the lead actors were highly praised.

-Bollywood Hungama gave a rating of two and half out of five stars and said "On the whole, Lajja is a purposeful film within commercial parameters and the best part is that the Indian masses will be able to identify with the goings-on.
-An enviable star cast, a talented director and an excellent second half are amongst its strong points."
+Bollywood Hungama gave a rating of two and a half out of five stars and said, "On the whole, Lajja is a purposeful film within commercial parameters, and the best part is that the Indian masses will be able to identify with the goings-on.
+An enviable star cast, a talented director, and an excellent second half are amongst its strong points."
 The Hindu stated "Unfortunately, this colourful film is a black-and-white disappointment, particularly in the second half when Santoshi loses track of his story and in a blatant bid to get the tax-free certificate brings in bits about computer education, female literacy and infanticide.".
-The BBC gave a positive review saying "The film is well directed, excellent songs, although they should have had more realistic fights."
+Jay Virdee of the BBC gave a positive review saying "The film is well directed, excellent songs, although they should have had more realistic fights."

 Box office

 Lajja failed commercially at the box office in India due to high budget and distribution price.
-However it tasted success overseas.
-It ranked 14th on the British box-office chart, according to the Internet Movie Database.
+However, it tasted success overseas.
+It ranked 14th on the British box-office chart.